-Fennel essential oil helps in naturally detoxifying your dog’s body and getting rid of toxins.
+Fennel essential oil helps by naturally detoxifying your dog’s body and getting rid of toxins.
 It also balances the hormones by supporting the endocrine system.

 This can be used topically on inflamed areas and even post-operative wounds.
-But dilute it with a carrier oil first before applying it to your dog’s skin.
-It has a sweet scent that is similar to licorice, making it a good choice for aromatherapy.
+But dilute it with a carrier oil first before applying it to your pet’s skin.
+It has a sweet scent similar to liquorice, making it a good choice for aromatherapy.

 Helichrysum is known as everlasting or immortelle.
 Although helichrysum is pungent, it offers a handful of benefits to dogs.
 Its antibacterial properties help speed up the healing of injuries.

 Diluted helichrysum oil is often used to treat wounds and skin problems by applying it to the affected area.